 CWDC motors use both a series and a shunt field.
 Speed characteristic varies little with load, while having the ability to increase torque when heavily loaded.
 They have higher torque than shunt-wound and offer better speed control than series-wound.
 Applications include elevators and cranes.

-Brushless DC motors also use permanent magnets, but the magnets are mounted on the rotor and the windings are in the stator.
+Brushless DC motors also use permanent magnets, but they are mounted on the rotor and the windings are in the stator.
 Brushless motors do not have a commutator or brushes.
-These motors have the capability to deliver rated torque at higher speeds than corresponding permanent magnet motors.
+They can deliver rated torque at higher speeds than corresponding permanent magnet motors.

 - High efficiency